-Actions Required: Ensure that the Local Plan continues to set a framework for the future provision of affordable housing, based upon the evidence provided by the Strategic Housing Market Assessment and the Economic Viability Assessment.
+Actions Required: Ensure that the Local Plan continues to set a framework for the future provision of affordable housing, based upon the latest evidence on housing need and economic viability.

 Significant Sustainability Effects: Provision of affordable housing has helped towards meeting local housing needs, reducing social exclusion and creating mixed communities.